 While cities such as Orlando, Miami, Tampa, and Jacksonville are all served by public transit (whether that be Miami’s Metro Rail or Orlando’s Lynx bus system), getting a car is probably the preferred way of moving about in Florida.
 South Beach, Daytona Beach, and Key West are all bicycle-friendly.
 Don’t rule out rocking your biker bod on the beach once you’re all settled in.

 When exploring life in Florida, you’ll have to get used to the idea of sunshine and a generally warm climate on a year-round basis (that shouldn’t be too hard).
 Summers are long, humid, and very warm with frequent thunderstorms keeping the temperature down in the evenings.
 Winters are milder, sometimes dipping into sweater weather territory.

 In contrast to mainland cities like Orlando, the weather differs slightly on Florida’s coast.
 The shore breezes of Tampa, Jacksonville, and Miami bring cooler temperatures in the summertime.
 Overall, Florida weather doesn’t vary too wildly from place to place.
 The following cities reflect the differing weather all over the state.

-- Tallahassee – Situated inland in northern Florida, state capital Tallahassee is most susceptible to extreme cold and even snow (though these occasions are not common), with lows in the 30s during the winter but generally warm to hot weather year-round (especially in the summer).
+- Tallahassee – Situated inland in northern Florida, the state capital Tallahassee is most susceptible to extreme cold and even snow (though these occasions are not common), with lows in the 30s during the winter but generally warm to hot weather year-round (especially in the summer).